-A Case Study on ‘Satyam Scam’ Accounting Scandal: When the 2008 recession hit the world, India was only going through a financial crisis but also an ethical crisis.
+A Case Study on ‘Satyam Scam’ Accounting Scandal: When the 2008 recession hit the world, India was not only going through a financial crisis but also an ethical crisis.
 Imagine a hypothetical scenario in the stock market where the very basic financials provided to you by a company are manipulated.
 This was what happened with Satyam Computer Services.

 The Flawless Public Facade